pola-rs/polars/docs/source/user-guide/ecosystem.md

 #### Mage

 [Mage](https://www.mage.ai) is an open-source data pipeline tool for transforming and integrating data.
 Learn about integration between Polars and Mage at [docs.mage.ai](https://docs.mage.ai/integrations/polars).

+#### marimo

+[marimo](https://marimo.io) is a reactive notebook for Python and SQL that models notebooks as dataflow graphs.
+It offers built-in support for Polars, allowing seamless integration of Polars dataframes in an interactive, reactive environment - such as displaying rich Polars tables, no-code transformations of Polars dataframes, or selecting points on a Polars-backed reactive chart.